chrislonge/Notes-App/StepByStepInstructions.md

 ## Initial Project and Storyboard Setup

 * New Project -> Single View App -> Choose Swift
-* Start by renaming the `ViewController.swift` file to `DetailViewController`
+* When you create a new project, Xcode provides a default `ViewController.swift` file.
+Start by renaming `ViewController.swift` to `DetailViewController.swift`
-  * Click on the original `ViewController.swift` file, highlight `ViewController` in the source code, right click -> Refactor -> Rename
+  * Click on the original `ViewController.swift` file, highlight `ViewController` in the source code, then right click -> Refactor -> Rename
-* In `Main.storyboard` click on the View Controller scene, then in **Identity Inspector** set `DetailViewController` as the class
+* In `Main.storyboard` click on the View Controller scene, then in **Identity Inspector (⌥⌘3)** set `DetailViewController` as the class
   * **NOTE:** In Xcode 9.3.x and higher, this step is done automatically 😃
-* Find `Table View Controller` in the Object Library and drag it into `Main.storyboard`
+* Find `Table View Controller` inside the **Object Library (⌃⌥⌘3)** and drag it onto `Main.storyboard`
 * Click the newly created `Table View Controller` then in the Xcode dropdown menu's go to Editor -> Embed In -> Navigation Controller
+  > Navigation Controllers enable users to move between different screens and to display information or react to events
-* Click on the new `Navigation Controller` and in the **Attribute Inspector** check the "Is Initial View Controller" option
+* Click on the new `Navigation Controller` and in the **Attributes Inspector (⌥⌘4)** check the "Is Initial View Controller" option
 * Go to **Project Navigator** (⌘1) and add a new file to the project
   * Use the **Cocoa Touch Class** option then hit next
   * Update "Subclass of" to `UITableViewController`
   * Update "Class" to `MasterViewController`
   * Click Next and then Create
-* Go back to `Main.storyboard` and click on your  `Table View Controller` scene
+* Go back to `Main.storyboard` and click/select your  `Table View Controller` scene
-* Once selected, go to the **Identity Inspector** and under Class make sure you select your newly created `MasterViewController`
+* Once selected, go to the **Identity Inspector (⌥⌘3)** and under Class make sure you select your newly created `MasterViewController`
+  * **NOTE:** If you can't see your newly created class in the dropdown menu, then you probably havn't selected the Table View Controller correctly.
+Use the **Document Outline** view to properly select it.

 ## Configuring MasterViewController